-42.5.4 SILVER ALERT
+42.5.5 SILVER ALERT

 - A. If it has been determined that an elderly person 60 years old or older is missing or endangered and there is sufficient information to provide to the public, the State Silver Alert program shall be activated.
 Similar to an Amber Alert, Silver Alerts shall go out by email, text message, or fax through the Wisconsin Crime Alert Network to notify the public that an adult with Alzheimer's, dementia, or other permanent cognitive impairment is missing. - B. The process for initiating the Silver Alert shall be followed.
 The request form can be found at the following website: www.wilenet.org.
-The Communication Center shall provide the required information to the Dane County Communications Center who shall initiate the Statewide Silver Alert.
+The Communication Center shall provide the required information to the Wisconsin State Patrol Traffic Management Center who then contacts a DCI Supervisor for approval and activation.
 All of the following conditions are required prior to initiating the Silver Alert program. - 1.
 Silver alerts shall be issued when the following criteria are met. - a.
 The missing person is 60 years of age or older. - b.
 The missing person is believed to have Alzheimer's, dementia, or another permanent cognitive impairment that poses a threat to the individual's health and safety

+There is reasonable belief that the missing person's disappearance is due to the individual's impaired cognitive condition.

 - c.
-There is reasonable belief that the missing person's disappearance is due to the individual's impaired cognitive condition. - d.
-The silver alert request is made within 72 hours of the individual's disappearance. - e.
+The silver alert request is made within 72 hours of the individual's disappearance. - d.
 There is sufficient information available to disseminate to the public that could assist in locating the missing person. - 2.
 As Alzheimer's and Dementia are not limited to those 60 and older, where individuals are missing and at risk, but do not meet the criteria for a silver alert, the Wisconsin Crime Alert Network (WCAN) can be utilized to send out a Missing/Endangered alert. - C. The following investigative questions should be covered if possible: - 1.
 Name, date of birth, address, phone number to include cell phone, e-mail address, social media information. - 2.
 Vehicle information: make, model, color, registration/state, identifying marking (dents, stickers.) - 3.
 Banking information and major credit card information. - 4.
 Last known clothing description. - 5.
 Medication and medical needs. - 6.
 Known persons or places the missing person may frequent. - D. The Silver Alert is only valid for 24 hours. - 1.
-If the subject of the silver alert is not found after 24 hours, an extension must be requested. - 2.
+If the subject of the silver alert is not found after 24 hours, an extension must be requested.
 Wisconsin Department of Justice (DOJ) must be contacted to cancel the alert within one hour of locating the subject of the alert.
+The supervisor or MOC shall notify the Communication Center or other designee to cancel the alert.

-42.5.5 GREEN ALERT
+42.5.6 GREEN ALERT